ironcore-dev/.github/profile/README.md

 ## :books: Learn More

-To learn more about IronCore, check out the official documentation at [https://ironcore-dev.github.io/docs/](https://ironcore-dev.github.io/docs/)!
+To learn more about IronCore, check out the [official documentation](https://ironcore-dev.github.io/docs/)!